we3lab/eeco/docs/why_advanced.rst

 .. contents::

-.. _whyadvanced:
+.. _why-advanced:

 ***********************************
 Why Do the Advanced Features Exist?
 ***********************************

-.. _whyprevconsumption:
+.. _why-prev-consumption:

 What Is the Purpose of `prev_demand_dict` and `prev_demand_dict`?
 =================================================================

-.. _whyconsumptionest:
+.. _why-consumption-est:

 What Is the Purpose of `consumption_estimate`?
 ==============================================

-.. _whyscaledemand:
+.. _why-scale-demand:

 What Is the Purpose of `demand_scale_factor`?
 =============================================